-Alpha-1 antitrypsin is a protein that is naturally / normally made by the liver and reaches other organs (such as the lungs) after being released into the blood circulation.
-This protein has the role of inactivating some harmful substances produced by the body itself called neutrophil elastases that are usually involved in inflammation.
+Alpha-1 antitrypsin is a protein that is naturally and normally made by the liver and reaches other organs (such as the lungs) after being released into the blood circulation.
+This protein has the role of inactivating some harmful substances produced by the body itself called neutrophil elastases, which are usually involved in inflammation.
 In cystic fibrosis, due to the chronic inflammation, there is an excess of this elastase in the lung contributing to the damage of the lung tissue.
-By local administration of additional alpha-1 antitrypsin (inhalation use), it is expected that it might help to reduce the accumulation of this harmful elastases and thereby it might contribute in the reduction of the inflammation in the lungs.
+By local administration of additional alpha-1 antitrypsin (inhalation use), it is expected that it might help to reduce the accumulation of these harmful elastases, and thereby it might contribute towards the reduction of inflammation in the lungs.

 - What is the stage of development of this medicine?

-The effects of alpha-1 antitrypsin (inhalation use) were evaluated in experimental models.
+The effects of alpha-1 antitrypsin (inhalation use) have been evaluated in experimental models.

 At the time of submission of the application for orphan designation, no clinical trials in patients with cystic fibrosis had been initiated.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted a positive opinion on 7 October 2004 recommending the granting of the above-mentioned designation.
+In accordance with to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted a positive opinion on 7 October 2004 recommending the granting of the abovementioned designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: